mbta/actions/run-ecs-fargate-task/README.md

 # (ECS) Run Task

-This action will run your ECS Task Definition as a task on Fargate (for now, EC2 support might come later).
+This action will run your ECS Task Definition as a task on Fargate.
 The action will wait until the task has reached a completion state before exiting.
 If a completion state is not reached in 10 minutes (timeout), the action will exit with an error, printing out the last status (JSON).

 ### Inputs